EveryMundo/developer-hub/README.md

 ## Contributing

-Contributions to Developer Hub are welcome and highly appreciated.
+Contributions to **DEVELOPER HUB** are welcome and highly appreciated.